Entanglement of formation of mixed many-body quantum states via Tree Tensor Operators

 \paragraph*{Conclusions} In this letter, we have presented a new tensor network approach that enables the numerical analysis of bipartite entanglement for many-body quantum systems, even for those entanglement monotones that are considered {\it hard} since they require convex-roof optimization.
 We employed a Tree Tensor Operator (TTO) to well-approximate the global density matrix at low temperatures.
 Such a tensor network architecture compresses information of the bipartite entanglement into a single tensor, whose dimensions in many cases scale polinomially with the system size.
 As a result, evaluating entanglement monotones is numerically efficient, as illustrated for 1D interacting lattice models.
 Our analysis observed a scaling law for the Entanglement of Formation, compatible with a logarithmic conformal scaling law.
 We successfully tested this argument for a free fermion (Ising) and an interacting fermion (XXZ) critical models, where it is satisfied in a temperature range commensurate with the finite-size energy gap ($T \sim \Delta$).

-While the TTOs we constructed were generated starting from ED, alternative strategies to directly constructing the thermal TTO which require polynomial time and computer memory in $N$ can be developed.
+While we built TTOs by collecting information on low-lying energy eigenstates, we envision the possibility of developing algorithms capable of directly targeting finite-temperature states on a TTO architecture.
 Similarly, we envision the possibility of replacing the TTN branches of the ansatz with Matrix Product State branches: an alternative TN design that is still efficient toward \eof estimation.
 Finally, we expect that TTO may be capable to accurately capture some features of open-system quantum dynamics.
 This will actually extend the bipartite-entanglement analysis, presented here, from finite-temperature states to a larger set of open-system physically relevant states, i.e. the stationary states of a Lindblad master equation \cite{Schaller_book, Cui_PRL15,Savona_PRA15}.
 The Time-Dependent Variational Principle~\citep{TDVP_PRL11,TDVP_PRB16} is surely a good candidate strategy towards this goal.
-This will likely be the focus of our research in the near future, aiming to enable the EoF analysis presented here onto even {\it larger} system sizes of the order of hundreds of sites.
+This will likely be the focus of our research in the near future.

 \acknowledgements